 * Exponentially increased summer kid show attendance.

-* Created print ads for newspaper insertion: samples can be seen here.
+* Created print ads for newspaper insertion:

 * Maximized capacity (eliminating sellouts) by opening more seats/auditoriums using film "interlocking" techniques.